JLimperg/well-founded-corecursion/README.md

 This repository contains work-in-progress experiments in integrating well-founded recursion and corecursion in Agda.
-Specifically, the code in `M.agda` implements a fixed-point combinator (`fixM`) which allows recursive calls to *either* give the next observation of the constructed coinductive data structure (as in ordinary corecursive function definitions) *or* decrease a well-founded relation (as in well-founded recursion). `Generic.agda` implements a reflection-based variant where the user's coinductive data type needs not be defined as an M-type but just needs to have a particular structure.
+Specifically, the code in `Coinduction/WellFounded/Indexed.agda` implements a fixed-point combinator (`fixM`) which allows recursive calls to *either* give the next observation of the constructed coinductive data structure (as in ordinary corecursive function definitions) *or* decrease a well-founded relation (as in well-founded recursion).

-The `Graph/` directory contains a usage example with two implementations of the same function: With `fixM` in `Graph/M.agda` and without in `Graph/Direct.agda`.
-Definitions common to both are in `Graph/Base.agda`.

-The `Filter/` directory contains a somewhat unrealistic but illustrative application of `fixM` to the problem of filtering streams.
-It demonstrates particularly the use of `fixM-unfold`.
+The `examples` directory contains applications of `fixM` to various simple problems.